Xelo04/Mindful-Media/README.md

-add popping-star component to about page button to clear all the filters add real data to nationality add css to no stories found make sure that refresh wont reset filters
+add popping-star component to about page button to clear all the filters add real data to nationality make sure that page refresh wont reset filters